Klopp's Scouse gem! Jones is showing he can be a Liverpool star | Goal.com

 Philippe Coutinho-esque, you could say.

 Minamino, bright as a button, made it 5-0 after half-time, following up after Harvey Elliott’s shot was saved.
-At 17, Elliott was the youngest player on display, and his name is most definitely one to remember.
+At 17, Elliott was the youngest player on display, and his name, like Jones', is most definitely one to remember.

 Liverpool gave a debut to another teenager, 19-year-old Rhys Williams, at centre-back.
 Williams was playing for Kidderminster at Spennymoor Town in the sixth tier of English football a year ago but found himself alongside Virgil van Dijk in the first half and Fabinho in the second.
-He didn’t disgrace himself, though Liverpool gave up their clean sheet in the second half.
+He didn’t disgrace himself, though Liverpool gave up their clean sheet in the second half, when Lincoln enjoyed plenty of chances in a pleasingly open contest.

-Grujic and Divock Origi, both with smart finishes that perhaps Palmer should have saved, made sure there was enough gloss on the scoreline.
+Grujic and Divock Origi, both with smart finishes that perhaps Palmer should have saved, made sure there was enough gloss on the scoreline for the visitors.
 Take the opposition into account, by all means, but it should be noted that Liverpool’s squad, for now at least, looks stronger than it ever has.
 Klopp has options, and that is a scary prospect for the Reds’ rivals.

 The night, though, belonged to Jones.
 Klopp's Scouse gem, who ended with two goals and the man of the match award for good measure.